 Customer Relationship Management (CRM)

-- Capacity to capture nonlicensed people who you might interact with from events/partners/campground
+- Consider methods to capture nonlicensed customers who you might interact with from events/partners/campgrounds in the future.

 License Catalog Complexity

-- 365 licenses – licenses that last a whole year have been proven to be perceived more positively and are better than license year schedule.
-This has been proven by Southwick.
+- Offer 365 licenses – licenses that last a whole year have been proven to be perceived more positively and are better than a license year schedule.

-- Multiyear licenses – offering 2 or 3 year licenses has been proven a good method for helping to retain customers.
+- Offer Multiyear licenses – offering 2 or 3-year licenses has been proven a good method for helping to retain customers.
 If you can offer a deal on purchasing multiple years, it is even more positive for retention.

-- Terminology – keeping it simple for license types so people understand what they can do with them
+- Simplify license terminology so people understand what they can do with them.

-- Use online tools to make sure you are clear in your explanation of what licenses allow people to do.
-Keep in mind that the average American reads at a 6th grade level.
-Try Grammarly or others https://www.grammarly.com/
+- Use online tools to make sure you are clear in your explanation of what licenses allow people to do (e.g. Grammarly).

-- Informal focus groups/ask a friend – get some people to figure out what licenses they need on your website and see if they are right for different scenarios.
-This can be formal or informal, both are helpful.
+- Test your system by conducting informal focus groups and ask some people to figure out what licenses they need on your website and see if they are right for different scenarios.

-- Keeping number of licenses and license categories to a minimum.
-The less choices someone has to make, the better.
+- Reduce the number of licenses and license categories to a minimum.
+The fewer choices someone has to make, the better.
 Arizona went from over 50 licenses to 6 and has had great success through their simplification. (see supporting documents for details)

 - Recommendations and Strategic Tools for Effective Angler Recruitment, Retention and Reactivation (R3) Efforts